splunk/public-o11y-docs/gdi/get-data-in/rum/android/configure-rum-android-instrumentation.rst

    * - :code:`limitDiskUsageMegabytes(int)`
      -  Sets the maximum amount of storage to use for disk buffering.
 The default value is 25 MB.
 Requires ``diskBufferingEnabled`` to be ``true``.
    * - :code:`enableSessionBasedSampling(double)`
      - Activates session ID based sampling and sets a sampling ratio.
 The sampling ratio is the probability of a session being included between.
-Values range betwee between ``0.0`` (all dropped) and ``1.0`` (all included).
+Values range between ``0.0`` (all dropped) and ``1.0`` (all included).
    * - :code:`enableDebug()`
      - Activates debug mode.
 This feature is deactivated by default.
 Enabling debug mode activates the OpenTelemetry logging span exporter, which might be useful when debugging instrumentation issues.